Trevor Bruttenholm: Hellboy II: The Golden Army

 Bruttenholm only appeared in the sequel film's flashback prologue, Hellboy II: The Golden Army, played again by Hurt.
 Taking place in 1955, the middle-aged Bruttenholm is raising the young Hellboy in secret on a U.S. Air Force base in New Mexico.
 On Christmas Eve, he reads his "son" a story about the creation of the Golden Army.
 In the present, Hellboy wears his father's rosary beads on his wrist, like a bracelet.

 Hellboy (2019)

 Ian McShane portrayed Professor Trevor Bruttenholm in the film reboot Hellboy.
-This version of Trevor was a narrator in the prologue, and a member of the Osiris Club, granted an extended lifespan.
-His mission was to accompany Lobster Johnson to kill Hellboy during the Nazis' Project Ragna Rok, but couldn't.
-Their relationship is strained as Hellboy does not take orders from him, but instead raised him as his "son" to be the best version of himself.
-In the climax set in London, Broom was killed by Nimue when Hellboy refuses to withdraw Excalibur that enrages him to.
-While demons are spreading around the world, Alice Monaghan channels Broom's spirit to encourage Hellboy to decapitate Nimue, returning her and demons to hell.
-After revealing the truth about Hellboy's arrival, Broom bids farewell to his "son".
+This version of Trevor was a narrator in the prologue and as a member of the Osiris Club.
+At the end of World War II, Trevor's mission was to accompany Lobster Johnson to kill Hellboy upon his arrival during the Nazis' Project Ragna Rok, but he couldn't.
+Trevor instead raised Hellboy as his "son", when their relationship is strained as Hellboy doesn't take orders from him, if Trevor tries to make Hellboy the best himself.
+Later In the climax in London, Broom was abducted and soon killed by Nimue when Hellboy refuses to withdraw Excalibur that enrages him to.
+While the demons are spreading around the world, Alice Monaghan channels Broom's spirit to encourage Hellboy to decapitate Nimue, returning her and all demons to hell.
+After revealing the truth about Hellboy's arrival, Broom bids farewell to his adopted son.